fast-af/developer-portal-starter/reusables/for-developers/_platform_headless_fpdp_disabled_html_button_examples.md

 :::info `fast.js` and FPDP-Disabled Platforms

-If the page that a `<fast-checkout-button>` is placed on has access to the `fast.js` script loaded on that page, then the button should get basic styling and enable Fast Checkout with the additional details provided via to the button's HTML attributes (e.g. `button_id`, `affiliate_id`, etc.).
+If the page that a `<fast-checkout-button>` is placed on has access to the `fast.js` script loaded on that page, then the button should get basic styling and enable Fast Checkout with the additional details provided via to the button's HTML attributes (e.g. `affiliate_id`).

 If `fast.js` is not accessible (e.g. on a social media platform or 3rd-party review site), then you should instead refer to the Fast Headless Checkout instructions for your platform.